eonarheim/eonarheim.github.io/docs/color.md

     public a? : number)</pre>
 ----------

-The Color constructor takes 3 required paramenters each numbers between 0-255 representing red, green, and blue.
-The 4th optional parameter specifies the alpha value betwen 0-1.
+The Color constructor takes 3 required paramenters, each a number between 0-255 representing red, green, and blue.
+The 4th optional parameter specifies the alpha value betwen 0 and 1.
 An alpha of 1 means the color is completely opaque and a value of 0 means the color is completely transparent.

 ## Static Constants